Kewth/K-Neovimrc/README.md

 If you are new to vim, run :Tutor and prees enter in neovim.

 K-Neovim uses Space as its Leader by defalut.
-I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory such as: `let g:k_vim_leader = ','`(it'll use ',' as leader)
+I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory such as: `let g:k_nv_leader = ','`(it'll use ',' as leader)